nizar48/learn-react/exercises/day4.md

-# Day 4 Exercise: Routing & Context API
+# Day 4 Exercise: Routing, Context API, State manager

 ## Goal

 Implement client-side routing to create separate views for your products and shopping cart.
 Use the Context API to manage global state and avoid prop drilling.
+As an advanced challenge, implement Redux Toolkit for more robust state management.

 ## Requirements